-Basis LLP Partnership firm

-1 Regulating The Limited The Indian

-Act Liability Partnership Act,

-Partnership 1932.

-Act,2008.

-2 Body It is a body It is not a body

-corporate corporate. corporate,

-3 Separate It is a legal It is a group of

-legal entity entity separate persons with no

-from its separate legal

-members. entity.

-4 Creation It is created by It is created by an

-a legal process agreement

-called between the

-registration partners.

-under the LLP Act, 2008.

-5 Registration Registration is Registration is

-3 Registration mandatory. voluntary.
-Only

-LLP cansue the registered

-and be sued in partnership firm

-its own name. can sue the third

-its swii iiuiiio. parties.

-6 Perpetual The death, The death,

-succession insanity, insanity,

-retirement or retirement or

-insolvency of insolvency of the

-the partner(s) partner(s) may

-does not affect affect its

-its existence of existence.
-It has

-LLP.
-Members no perpetual

-may join or succession.

-leave but its

-existence

-continues

-Name forever.
-N: 1-1:

-7 Name Name of the No guidelines.

-LLP to contain the word The partners can haveany name as

-limited liability per their choice.

-partners (LLP) per men enoice.

-as suffix.

-8 Liability Liability of Liability of each

-0 Liability each partner partner is

-limited to the unlimited.It can

-l amminou.it cuii
+Basis LLP Partnership firm 1 Regulating Act The Limited Liability Partnership Act,2008.
+The Indian Partnership Act, 1932.
+2 Body corporate It is a body corporate.
+It is not a body corporate, 3 Separate legal entity It is a legal entity separate from its members.
+It is a group of persons with no separate legal entity.
+4 Creation It is created by a legal process called registration under the LLP Act, 2008.
+It is created by an agreement between the partners.
+5 Registration Registration is mandatory.
+LLP cansue and be sued in its own name.
+Registration is voluntary.
+Only the registered partnership firm can sue the third parties.
+6 Perpetual succession The death, insanity, retirement or insolvency of the partner(s) does not affect its existence of LLP.
+Members may join or leave but its existence continues forever.
+The death, insanity, retirement or insolvency of the partner(s) may affect its existence.
+It has no perpetual succession.
+7 Name Name of the LLP to contain the word limited liability partners (LLP) as suffix.
+No guidelines.
+The partners can haveany name as per their choice.
+8 Liability Liability of each partner limited to the Liability of each partner is unlimited.It can

+arrtant to he autonded unte

 extent to be extended upto

 agreed the personal

 contribution assets of the

 exceptin case partners.

 of willful

 fraud.

 9. Mutual Each partner Each partner can

 agency can bind the bind the firm as

 LLP by hisown wellas other

 acts but not the partners by his

 other partners. own acts.

 10 Designated At least two There is no

 partners designated provision for

 partners and such partners

 atleast one of under the

 them shall be Partnership Act,

 resident in 1932.

 India.

 11. Common It may have its There is no

--11 seal common seal such concept in
+seal common seal such concept in

 as itsofficial partnership

-signatures.
-Lameromb
+signatures. ·

 12. Legal Only All partners are

-12. compliances designated responsible for
+compliances designated responsible for

-comphances partners are all the
+1 partners are all the

 responsible for compliances and

 all the penalties under

-the Act.

 compliances the Act.

 and penalties

-- 10 under this Act. - II 0
+under this Act.

 13. Annual LLP is Partnership firm

-filing of required to is not required to
+13. filing of required to is not required to

 documents file: file any annual

-Annual document with
+Go Guillellus Annual document with

 statement of the registrar of

 accounts firms.

+1111110.

 Statement of

 solvency

 Annual return

 with the

 registration of

 LLP every

 year.

 14. Foreign Foreign Foreign

-17. partnership nationals can nationals cannot
+partnership nationals can nationals cannot

-Paranership become a become a
+become a become a

 partner in a partner in a

 LLP. partnership firm.

 15. Minor as Minor cannot Minor can be

-13. partner be admitted to admitted to the
+partner be admitted to admitted to the

-paraioi the benefits of benefits of the
+the benefits of benefits of the

 LLP. partnership with

-LLI. the prior consent
+the prior consent

 of the existing

-or the existing

 partners.

+-